ClearDate vs Doodle

 Create an event

-Set the possible dates and times for your event - or just dates if you don't need to narrow down a specific time.
+Set the possible dates and times for your event - or just dates if you don't need to narrow down a specific time - and choose the event's timezone.
 It takes less than a minute.
 Try creating an event.

 2